• Skip to primary navigation

 • Master Classes

-Home > DIY How To Projects and Tutorials > How to Fit a Suffolk or Norfolk Latch to a Garden Gate – Fixing a Gate Latch or Thumb Latch
+Home > DIY How To Projects and Tutorial Guides > Fitting a Suffolk or Norfolk Latch to a Garden Gate

-How to Fit a Suffolk or Norfolk Latch to a Garden Gate – Fixing a Gate Latch or Thumb Latch
+Fitting a Suffolk or Norfolk Latch to a Garden Gate

-Known also as Thumb Latches, find out how to fix a Suffolk gate latch or Norfolk gate latch to your garden gate.
+Known also as Thumb Latches, find out about fitting a Suffolk or Norfolk gate latch to a garden gate.
 This project shows you how to add a Suffolk latch or Norfolk latch to a wooden garden gate.
 Fitting latches to garden gates isn't difficult and perfect for your next DIY Project to secure access to your garden or family areas.

 Don't want to do this job yourself?
 Let us help you find a tradesman local to you